 STEP #3:

+Wind the elastic thread by hand onto your bobbin, keeping it loose NOT taut.
 If you keep it too tight it will pull and break.
 Load regular thread, preferably a color that matches your fabric, onto the top. *Turn your tension OFF* --very important!!

 STEP #4:

+Start at the end of one tail and sew up the middle of the tail all the way to the end of the opposite tail.
 Don't forget to back-stitch to tack the ends or else the elastic will just pull right through.
 The fabric should start to automatically gather as you go.
 Repeat on the other side.
 Here you can see the two straight seams from one end to the other.
 (This scarf was a bit shorter than some of the others I did, by the way.)

 And there you go!
 Warm neck + cute accessory = happy ME!